f-droid/fdroid-website/_posts/2025-09-10-how-foss-projects-handle-legal-takedown-requests.md

 ## A Pattern Emerges

-Despite differences in jurisdiction, size, and mission, a few common themes from our research appeared in how other projects handle takedown requests:
+Despite differences in jurisdiction, size, and mission, a few common themes from our research emerged when we asked how other projects handle takedown requests:

 ### 1. Don’t Be a Soft Target